|

 Peace Lily

 Peace lilies are beautiful and easy to care for plants with simply stunning white blooms in the summer.
-NASA’s study concluded that peace lilies are one of the best indoor plants to clean the air.
+NASA’s study concluded that peace lilies are among the best indoor plants to clean the air.

 Pet toxicity: This plant is toxic for both cats and dogs.